CBDesignS/ha-wordplay/INSTALL.md

 4. Click **New Game** to begin
 5. Type guesses and click **Submit Guess**

-## 🔧 Step 5: Optional Configuration
+## 🔧 Step 5: Adjusting game Configuration

 You can change your settings later at any time: